scriptotek/library-sql/_episodes/02-basic-queries.md

 {: .sql}

 The `.width 60 10` tells the Sqlite to show the first 60 characters of the `title` column and the first 10 characters of the `authors` column.
+To reset the width settings, you can use `.width auto`.

-To select all of the columns in a table using the wildcard '*'
+To select __all__ of the columns in a table using the wildcard '*'

 ~~~
 SELECT * FROM articles;
 ~~~
 {: .sql}

-This will often give a messy result in Sqlite depending on the number and size of columns.
+This will often give a messy result in Sqlite depending on the number and size of columns, so often it's better to be more specific when you select columns.

-If you work with a table you havent made yourself (like in this case), you will not know how many columns, the names of the columns or the kinds of columns it has.
-To list the columns of a table you can use the PRAGMA table_info() command:
+If you work with a table you haven't made yourself (like in this case), you will not know the number of columns, or their names or data types.
+To list the columns of a table you can use `PRAGMA table_info();`

 ~~~
 PRAGMA table_info(articles);
 ~~~
 {: .sql}

+The most useful for you in this course, will be the name and the type columns.

 ## Unique values

-If we want only the unique values so that we can quickly see the ISSNs of journals included in the collection, we use `DISTINCT`
+If we want to avoid seeing duplicate entries in a column we use `DISTINCT`.
+For example, if we want a list of all the ISSNs in the `articles` table, but we know that some articles are published in the same journal and we don't want duplicates, we can use this query:

 ~~~
 SELECT DISTINCT issns FROM articles;
 ~~~
 {: .sql}

-If we select more than one column, then the distinct pairs of values are returned
+If we select more than one column, then the distinct __combinations__ of values are returned:

 ~~~
 SELECT DISTINCT issns, day, month, year FROM articles;